rkyzk/python/README.md

 e.
 View recent transactions (from the past 30 days)
 f.
 Exit

+*Notes about user and account IDs*
+- User IDs have 7 digits.
+The first number tells which bank the customer belongs to.  (‘1’ indicates North Bank; ‘2’: East Bank; ‘3’: South Bank.)
+The rest 6 digits are for identifying customers.
+- The account IDs have 8 digits.
+The first number tells which bank the accounts belong to, just as user IDs, and the second number tells if the account is savings or checking account.
+‘1’ indicates savings account, and ‘2’ indicates checking account.
+For example, 11000001 is an ID of a savings account at North Bank.
+12000001 is an ID of a checking account at North Bank.
+- Each customer should have unique user and account IDs.

 A. Withdraw
-- Users are asked to enter the amount they want to withdraw in a multiple of 10.
+- Users will enter the amount they want to withdraw in a multiple of 10.
-- If the requested withdrawal amount is greater than the balance in their account, the system will tell the customers that there isn’t sufficient money for the transaction, and the program will be terminated.
+- If the requested withdrawal amount is greater than the balance in their account, the system will tell them there isn’t sufficient money for the transaction, and the program will be terminated.
-- Otherwise the new balance will be calculated by subtracting the withdrawal amount from the old balance.
-- The balance will be updated, and the transaction record will be added to the database.
+- Otherwise the new balance will be calculated and updated and the transaction record will also be added to the data system.

 B. Deposit
-- In real scenario, users will insert money, and the machine will count the value of deposit.
-In this program, the system asks the users to input the value manually.
+- In real scenario, users will insert money, and the machine will count the value.
+In this program, users need to input the value manually.
-- The new balance will be calculated and will be updated in the database, and the transaction record will be added as well.
+- The new balances and the transaction record will be updated.

 C. Transfer
 - Users will input: